-During breakfast, make sure that your toddler has an extra drink with their food - and, afterwards, accompany them to the toilet in the hopes the they'll be willing to give it a try.
+During breakfast, make sure that your toddler has an extra drink with their food - and, afterward, accompany them to the toilet in the hopes that they'll be willing to give it a try.

 The trick, according to Jenson, is to make sure that you've constantly got plenty of liquids nearby (like a sip cup filled with water) and taking them to the toilet every 15 minutes throughout the day.

 After dinner, all liquids and snacks should be cut off - with one final trip to the bathroom before bed.

 To keep things consistent and not confusing, Jenson advises waking your child up throughout the night.

 "You will be training for both day and night.
 Training for both at the same time keeps the child from getting confused.

 "If you train for both day and night, you eliminate the crutch or feeling they can just go in their diaper or pull-up."

 Meanwhile, MomJunction advises making sure that you pick the right time if you're going to try the three-day potty training.

 It's best to avoid trying potty training when the toddler may be feeling stressed - and you should talk about the potty beforehand, too, just to make sure your little one isn't caught off guard.